naveedamar/Pakistan-Economic-Trends/README.md

 ## Scope

 This database serves as my **CS50 SQL** final project.
-Its purpose is to analyze Pakistan's macroeconomic and demographic trends from 1970 to 2020, providing a structured way to store time-series data for a data-driven analysis of economic development over five decades.
+Its purpose is to analyze Pakistan's macroeconomic and demographic trends from 1970 to 2020 (even though dataset has some data from 60s but i excluded that because most of it is unusable), providing a structured way to store time-series data for a data-driven analysis of economic development over five decades.

 * **In Scope:**
     The database includes core economic indicators (GDP, growth, inflation, investments), financial flows (remittance), labor market data (unemployed rate), population metrics (population, population growth, net migration), and social indicators (internet users).
 The primary entities are the data points for each year, spanning from 1970 to 2020.